 The close-knit community allows Javare to invest in relationships with his classmates and professors.
 “I love the campus; I love the community; I feel like I know everybody in the hallways,” he says.
 “School is important, but relationships with people are going to be even more important.”
 From day one, the 3–2 Engineering student made an effort to form connections, whether it was hiking with the physics department, a cup of tea from Tout Wang on a cold day or a salute and academic advice from his advisor, David Lee.

 For Javare, Gordon is already a place of growth in his faith and in his vocation.
 Breaking free from an environment of peer pressure in high school made him determined to live life well.
-Taking leadership, managing time wisely and studying intently, he says, prepares him for a future to benefit others.
+Taking leadership, managing time wisely and studying intently, he says, prepare him for a future to benefit others.
 He plans to earn his Gordon physics degree and a master’s from the University of Maryland to develop prosthesis for war veterans and amputees.

 In addition to lessons in physics, Core courses like Old and New Testament and Historical Perspectives deepen Javare’s understanding of God’s work in the world—faith and physics complement each other in his eyes, revealing how the physical world and God’s kingdom intertwine.
 It’s a revelation that gives him faith in the larger plan.
 “God wrote the blueprint for the bridge for me,” he says “and I’m kind of mapping that out, creating it myself and figuring out where I want that bridge to lead.”